gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_meets.md

 # Quiz Meets

-The tournament brackets are based on 3 things: A preliminary round (or "prelims"), an elimination round (or "brackets") at the discretion of the meet director, and *championship quizzes*.
+The tournament brackets are based on 3 things: A preliminary round (or "prelims"), an elimination round (or "brackets") at the discretion of the meet director, and championship quizzes.

 ## Preliminary Rounds

 Team Points are calculated using a team's score at the end of question 20, together with their place, which could be determined at the end of question 20 or after the end of overtime.
-Teams start with a base *number* of points based on their place and receive additional points based on their team score.
+Teams start with a base number of points based on their place and receive additional points based on their team score.
 The specifics are detailed in the section below.

 In case of a tie, points are awarded according to the team score at the end of question 20.
 Overtime is used solely to determine placements.